19hours/sg-statutes/Acts/Patents Act.md

 (a) in relation to a registered patent agent, a practising certificate issued to him under rules made under section 104; or

-(b) in relation to an advocate and solicitor, a practising certificate issued to him under section 25 of the Legal Profession Act (Cap.
-61); and
+(b) in relation to an advocate and solicitor, a practising certificate issued to him under section 25 of the Legal Profession Act; and

 “related company group” means a group of 2 or more corporations within the meaning of the Companies Act (Cap.
 50) which are related to each other in accordance with section 6 of that Act.

+[30/2001]

 [Aust.
 Patents 1990, s.
 201]

-[30/2001]

 ### Foreign patent agents